Access Control Flags

 --verify-uri

-Verify the presence of a URI subject alternative name (URI SAN) on the server
+Verify that a URI subject alternative name (URI SAN) is present on the server

 For example, setting --verify-uri=spiffe://ghostunnel/* would allow servers